The goal of SEO is to increase your search visibility, which in turn will increase your site traffic.

 If you’re building a site from scratch, you’ll need to work with your designers and developers to ensure they’re using responsive criteria.

 As long as your site is responsive, you should be in good shape.
 If you’re in doubt, you can use Google’s mobile-friendly tool to evaluate your domain and see if there are any mistakes interfering with your mobile optimization.
-All you have to do is enter your domain, and Google will tell you if any of your pages are not up to snuff, pinpointing problem areas so you can correct them if necessary.
+All you have to do is enter your domain, and search engines will tell you if any of your pages are not up to snuff, pinpointing problem areas so you can correct them if necessary.

 I’ve mentioned the importance of sitemaps in multiple areas of this guide so far.
 Now I’m going to get into the technical details of what sitemaps are, why they’re important for your site, and how to create them.